100-Question Readiness Simulation Blueprint Mapped to N10-009 Weights

 Readiness Indicators

-You are trending in the right direction when:
+You are trending toward ready when:

 • You finish timed mixed sets without leaving blanks.